looflyby/dazzeldoodle/README.md

 ---

-   **"You're not gonna get away with this Whippy Dip!
+   **"*You're not gonna get away with this Whippy Dip!
 You can’t keep an evil clone down!
-I'll be back!"**
+I'll be back!*"**